 Epilepsy is a brain disorder in which a person has repeated seizures over time.
 Seizures are episodes of uncontrolled and abnormal firing of brain c...

-Below are some questions you may want to ask your doctor or nurse to help you take care of yourself if you have epilepsy.
+Below are questions you may want to ask your health care provider to help you take care of yourself.

 Should I call you, or someone else, every time I have a seizure?